Java Threads

 Rule 2: Operate on Swing components only on the GUI thread.

-Looking at the Threads in a Swing Application
+Threads in Swing

 Here's a little application that shows what kind of operations are performed on which threads: